variable190/AJourneyThroughCode/index.md

----
-title: A Journey Through Code
+# A Journey Through Code
 ## Dan Hayes
 ### A blog to document my coding journey
----